anastarawneh/bit-shop-profit-calculator/README.md

 A script to calculate possible profits from selling Hypixel Skyblock Bit Shop items to the Auction House.

 ## Prerequisites
-You only need to have Python 3.x installed.
+You need to have Python 3.x installed.
 I cannot guarantee that older versions will execute the script correctly.
 I only ever ran the script on Windows 10 using Python 3.8.2.
+You also need the library `requests`, which you can get using `pip install requests`.

 ## How to use
 1. Download the `main.py` file and save it.